M4C Logo AHRC Logo

 Dancing to your own music: A study of movement in music performance and its relationship to enjoyment and engagement in ADHD musicians

 This project explores the experience of ADHD musicians and the relationship between a musical performers’ movements and their emotions/experience of performing.
-Using a cross-disciplinary approach from cognitive science, disability studies and music performance, the project asks how the ancillary movements performers make relate to their ‘headspace’, in terms of both focus/flow and affect.
-Alongside this, it asks how having an ADHD neurotype may affect and intersect with that experience.
-As ADHDers have dual variability in their attention and their ‘hyper’activity, it is expected that this relationship will be particularly important to this group.
+Using a cross-disciplinary approaches from cognitive science, critical neurodiversity studies and music performance, the project asks how performers’ spontaneous movements relate to their focus, engagement and enjoyment in performance.
+It asks how an ADHD neurotype may interact with that experience.
 It is hoped that the project will both enlighten us on music cognition and our understanding of ADHD.

 Research Area